 - Field of view: The GoPro has a really wide field of view.
 When you're taking shots indoors, that's not usually what you need.
 To narrow the field of view, choose the 12 MP Wide resolution / field of view setting.
 This will give you a narrower photo than the “Super View” setting.
 You'll still be shooting in 12 megapixels.

 - White Balance: If you set up directly in front of a large window and turn off all electric lights you should be fine in Auto White Balance.
 With electric lights on, the camera can get confused and choose the wrong white balance.
 This could throw off the coloring in your photos.
 Once all electric light is off, take a test shot to check your coloring.
 If your coloring doesn't look right, try the 5500k white balance setting.
 I find this works best for indoor natural light photos, it's not too cool (bluish) or too warm (yellowish).
-You may find this article about Hero4 White Balance Settings helpful.

 3. Get Close (But Not Too Close)